-New Jersey resident Anna Landre pled her case to the local — and then national — media last year after her health insurance company reduced coverage for the daily assistance she depends on as a Georgetown University student living with significant disabilities.
+New Jersey resident Anna Landre pled her case to the local — and then national — media last year after her public health insurance reduced coverage for the daily assistance she depends on as a Georgetown University student living with significant disabilities.

 Landre’s quest, which also included various appeals, was eventually successful, and she reached a settlement with the state last June to ensure her Medicaid plan — administered by Horizon Blue Cross Blue Shield — will continue to pay for the same amount of personal care.